 Students assess socially engaged enterprises of international nongovernmental organizations for social value, ecosystem sustainability, and market prospects.

-Prerequisite: POL 203 or consent of program director.
+Prerequisite: Completion of at least 30 college credits.

 Offered: Spring.

 INGO 303 - Pre-Internship Seminar in International Nongovernmental Organizations (1)

 Students prepare for an internship in an international nongovernmental organization.
 Discussion includes workplace etiquette and the challenges of living and working abroad.
 Students identify, apply for, and plan an internship.